fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-0.md

 They can be used on properties/fields, getters, setters, and auto-accessors.
 Even classes themselves can be decorated for things like subclassing and registration.

-To learn more about decorators in-depth, you can read up on [Axel Rauschmayer’s extensive summary](https://2ality.com/2022/10/javascript-decorators.html).
+To learn more about decorators in-depth, you can read up on [Axel Rauschmayer’s extensive summary ↗](https://2ality.com/2022/10/javascript-decorators.html).

-For more information about the changes involved, you can [view the original pull request](https://github.com/microsoft/TypeScript/pull/50820).
+For more information about the changes involved, you can [view the original pull request ↗](https://github.com/microsoft/TypeScript/pull/50820).

 ### Differences with Experimental Legacy Decorators {#differences-with-experimental-legacy-decorators}